stclib/STC/README.md

     - Added cstr_u8_slice() and csview_u8_slice().
     - Removed `csview_from_s()`: Use `cstr_sv(s)` instead.
     - Removed `csview_from_n()`: Use `c_sv(str, n)` instead.
+    - Added back file coption.h
+    - Simplified **cbits** usage: all inlined.
-    - Updated cstr and csview docs.
+    - Updated docs.

 ## Changes version 3.7
 - NB!
 Changed self argument from value to const pointer on containers (does not apply to **cstr**):